Limit distributions for cycles of random parking functions: Introduction

 The study of the cycle and component structure of random mappings was initiated by Harris \cite{Har60} who obtained formulas for distributions of several statistics.
 The central limit theorem for the number of cycles (equivalently, components) in a random mapping $f_n \in \Fc_n$ was established by Stepanov \cite{Ste69}.
 He showed that the number of cyclic points $\lambda_n(f_n)$, scaled by $\sqrt{n}$, is asymptotically $\Rayleigh(1)$ distributed, and used this to show that $K_n(f_n)$ is asymptotically normal with mean and variance $\frac{1}{2} \log n$.
 Thus mappings have on average half as many cycles as permutations.
 Hansen \cite{Han89} refined this result by establishing the functional central limit theorem for $K_n(f_n)$.
 A large deviation principle for the number of components was obtained by Hwang \cite{Hwa96}, where a more general result for combinatorial structures was established.
 Purdom and Williams \cite{PW68} studied the length of the $r$th longest cycle, $L_r(f_n)$, and computed the asymptotic mean.
 The analogous result for the size of the $r$th largest component was obtained by Kolchin \cite{Kol76}.
 The result that the process of normalized longest cycle lengths $\left(\frac{L_1(f_n)}{\lambda_n(f_n)}, \frac{L_2(f_n)}{\lambda_n(f_n)}, \ldots \right)$ converges in distribution to the Poisson-Dirichlet distribution with parameter $1$ seems to be folklore according to \cite{ABT}.
 On the other hand, Aldous \cite{Ald85} showed that the process of normalized largest component sizes $\left(\frac{\tilde{L}_1(f_n)}{n}, \frac{\tilde{L}_2(f_n)}{n}, \ldots \right)$ converges to the Poisson-Dirichlet distribution with parameter $\frac{1}{2}$, where $\tilde{L}_r(f_n)$ is the size of the $r$th largest component.
 The small cycle counts $C_k(f_n)$ were investigated by Flajolet and Odlyzko \cite{FO90} where they established Poisson limit theorems.
-More recently, Mutafchiev and Finch \cite{MF24} studied the deepest cycle of a random mapping, which is the cycle contained in the largest component, and showed that the length of the deepest cycle scaled by $\sqrt{n}$ converges in distribution to $\sqrt{\chi^2(1)\mu}$, where $\chi^2(1)$ is the standard chi-squared random variable and $\mu$ is the limiting distribution of the size of the largest component scaled by $n$.
+In \cite{AP94}, Aldous and Pitman showed that the asymptotic distribution of various functionals of uniformly random mappings are functionals of Brownian bridge (see also \cite{Pit01} and Chapter 9 of \cite{Pit06}).
+For example, the asymptotic distribution of the diameter of the digraph of a random mapping is a functional of a reflecting Brownian bridge \cite{AP02}.
+More recently, Mutafchiev and Finch \cite{MF24} studied the {\em deepest cycle} of a random mapping, which is the cycle contained in the largest component, and showed that the length of the deepest cycle scaled by $\sqrt{n}$ converges in distribution to $\sqrt{\chi^2(1)\mu}$, where $\chi^2(1)$ is the standard chi-squared random variable and $\mu$ is the limiting distribution of the size of the largest component scaled by $n$.